DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 is used behind the scenes and is only recreated in this package in order to add the magic of automatic sidebar link rendering.

-There are two class level attributes used in conjunction with this mixin.
+There are two class attributes used in conjunction with this mixin.
-``permission_required`` or ``permission_required_one``.
+They are called ``permission_required`` and ``permission_required_one``.
-Which one you use is dependent on whether users should have all listed permissions to gain view access, or if they only need one of many permissions to gain access.
+You will use one or the other depending on whether users should have all listed permissions to gain view access, or if they only need one of many listed permissions to gain view access.

 Permission Required Attribute